chookie/graphql-mock/README.md

 # GraphQL Mocking

 Playing with Apollo graphql tools for mocking out a GraphQL service to facilitate consumer driven design.
-The workflows would be:
+The workflow would be:
 * Create the schema using the a simple Apollo string template.
 * Return mock data so consumers can play with the API to see if it does what they need.
 * Iterate through modifying, using the API until it is right.